 Spring storms can cause a number of issues in your home, from fallen tree branches to water damage.
 With the spring right around the corner, you may want to prepare for the flooding, wind, and lightning to come.
-Detroit alone faces an average of 33.5 inches of rainfall every year, which could put your foundation and your basement at risk.
+The area faces an average of 33.5 inches of rainfall every year, which could put your foundation and your basement at risk.
 By preparing for the storms early on, you can minimize the damage done to your property.

 Invest In Flood Insurance